ibexa/documentation-developer/docs/guide/content_rendering.md

 `/view/content/<contentId>`

-A Content item can also have different **view types** (full page, abstract in a list, block in a Page, etc.).
-By default the view type is **full** (for full page), but it can be anything (*line*, *block, etc*.).
+A Content item can also have different view types (full page, abstract in a list, block in a Page, etc.).
+By default the view type is full (for full page), but it can be anything (*line*, *block, etc.*).

 ## Configuring views: the ViewProvider

-The **ViewProvider** allows you to configure template selection when using the `ViewController`, either directly from a URL or via a sub-request.
+The `ViewProvider` allows you to configure template selection when using the `ViewController`, either directly from a URL or via a sub-request.

 #### Principle

-The ViewProvider takes its configuration from your SiteAccess in the `content_view` section.
+The `ViewProvider` takes its configuration from your SiteAccess in the `content_view` section.
 This configuration is [necessary for views to be defined](templates.md#templating-basics) and is a hash built in the following way:

 ``` yaml
 ezplatform: